austozi/selfhosted/fdroidserver/README.md

 docker exec -it fdroid fdroid deploy -v
 ```

-Then, add your APK files to ./config/www/fdroid/repo and execute the following to update the index:
+Every time you add new APK files to ./config/www/fdroid/repo, execute the following to update the index:

 ```
 docker exec -it fdroid fdroid update -c